lfe/lfe.github.io/content/_index.md

 desc = '''
 LFE macros are unhygenic, but with scoped variables.
 There is no `gensym` in LFE due to this being unsafe in long-lived, distributed code (LFE supports sharing code with remote nodes).
-With the excetion of running in the REPL, macros are only compile-time.
+With the exception of running in the REPL, macros are only compile-time.
 '''